 7. Involve Your Employees

 You aren’t the only individual who will be working with this person.
 Involve their potential peers and supervisors in the hiring process.
-Assess current needs, create thorough job descriptions that are preferably based upon the consolidated ideal candidate referenced in # 3.
-Making an effort to determine the core values and temperament best suited for the job and the culture of the team.
+Assess current needs, and create thorough job descriptions that are preferably based upon the consolidated ideal candidate referenced in # 3.
+Make an effort to determine the core values and temperament best suited for the job and the team's culture.

-In a perfect world we'd hire a person who immediately fit into the institution and our team-culture.
+In a perfect world, we'd hire a person who immediately fits into the institution and our team culture.
 Unfortunately, it's more rare than enrollment leaders would like, which is why they constantly face building and re-building the team.
-However, it"s possible to build a strong, effective enrollment team that serves students and yields results.
-(For a blog post on building a strong enrollment team, click here.
-For a blog post on retaining these effective counselors once you've hired them, click here.)
+However, it's possible to build a strong, effective enrollment team that serves students and yields results.
+(Read our blog post on building a strong enrollment team.
+Read our blog post on retaining these effective counselors once you've hired them.)

 ----